deepanshs/mrsimulator/examples/Fitting/README.rst

 1D Data Fitting (Least Squares)
 -------------------------------
+The ``mrsimulator`` library is easily integrable with other python-based libraries.
-Using LMFIT nonlinear least squares minimization routine to fit a simulation object to experimental data.
+In the following examples, we illustrate the use of LMFIT non-linear least-squares minimization python package to fit a simulation object to experimental data.